Abu Bakr Effendi: Life and work in South Africa

 The Cape Malays had arrived in the Cape of Good Hope mainly as slaves, brought there by Dutch settlers from 1653, from what is now Indonesia.
 The Dutch East India Company, since an edict by Joan Maetsuycker, Governor-General of the Dutch East Indies, in 1657, had compelled the Malays to hide their religious practice, with death as the punishment for practising their faith in public or for attempting to convert anyone.

 Other imams in the Cape were mostly trying to teach the Shafi`i school of Islamic jurisprudence, but were influenced by cultural practices from their places of origin.
 Also being enslaved and away from their places of origin for so long meant that they had drifted from their original beliefs, hence their cry of assistance to the British Empire.
 Effendi was a follower and the first teacher of Hanafi school, for which he also established a madrassa in Cape Town.
 Shortly after Effendi's arrival, Muslim men in the Cape started wearing the fez due to his influence; they had formerly worn a conical style of hat.
-It was easy for him to adapt considering he was a Mufi of all 4 schools of Madhhab.
+It was easy for him to adapt considering he was a Mufti of all 4 schools of Madhhab.

 He gained notoriety in 1869 after ruling that rock lobster and snoek, two staple foods in the Cape, were sinful (haraam), and there was an unsuccessful petition run to have him removed.
 He has often been mistaken for being a Shafi'i on the basis of him being a Scholar of the four schools of Sunni Islam, and being able to issue religious edicts according to each one.
 Most of this opposite was due to Effendi's deep opposition to the Imam's of the Cape having a Succession system in the local mosques to maintain wealth and power instead of handing it over to the most learned.
 His ancestors and children practised the Hanafi school of thought, but some later converted under pressure and marriage to the local mathaab.